collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### Collaboration and Code Review Best Practice Workflow

+There is a concept that I think is very important.

 In order to be able to increase your level of responsibility, we need to have the freedom to switch between multiple tasks.
 * You keep your main code branch (master) up-to-date